Pharmacology Pharmacokinetics #2

 - Monitor and report plasma drug levels

 This is the correct answer because a narrow therapeutic range means the safe and adequate drug dosage occurs within a narrow range.
-The more narrow the range, the more monitoring necessary to keep a patient safe.
+The more narrow the range, the more monitoring necessary to keep a client safe.
 Astute nursing care, including monitoring of blood plasma levels, is imperative.

 - Double the interval of time between doses